 d) To make sure that the arbitration process remains well within the realms of jurisdiction.

-e) To minimise the role of the court in the process.
+e) To minimize the role of the court in the process.

 f) To make room for mediation and conciliation during the arbitration procedure.

-g) To see that the arbitral verdict is observed as the decree of court is observed.
+g) To see that the arbitral verdict is observed as the decree of the court is observed.

 h) To see that any conciliation award is observed as the arbitral award would have been and